GMWA/koodu/README.md

 ```
 koodu generate -t fastapi -m blog -o ./examples/blog
 ```
-The path to temple can be replace directly with build in template such as `frontend` or `backend`
+The path to template can be replace directly with build in template such as `fastapi` or `flask`

 ## Usage as python library